JasonPuglisi/mypks-api/Readme.md

 A JSON API for Six Flags scheduling website [MyPKS](http://mypks.com/).

+# Warning: This doesn't work anymore

+Someone thought it would be a good idea to add ReCAPTCHA to the login page, which breaks this completely.
+Maybe there's some way around it, but this project is now defunct unless I have time to look into it more.

 ## Usage

 Send a GET request with parameters `id` (ID number) and `bd` (birthdate in format `YYMM`).